UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

 ![Alt text](/TitlePoster.png?raw=true "Movie Rating Prediction")
 # REEL RATINGS
-### Contributors: Victoria Sneddon (Project Manager), Andrew Polk, Ivy Tran (LATE), Brandon Tran, Ari Gilmore, Danielle Rabinson, Jake Hickey
+### Contributors: Victoria Sneddon (Project Manager), Andrew Polk, Ivy Tran, Brandon Tran, Ari Gilmore, Danielle Robinson, Jake Hickey

 ## Abstract
 We want to be able to predict the rating of a movie before it is released.
 We want to be able to input a movie or upcoming movie title and output the predicted movie rating.